 This is the percentage of residents who suffered from a pressure ulcer.
 Pressure ulcers are skin damage due to remaining in one position for an excessive period of time.

 Minimizes Serious Falls

 This is the percent of residents that have had a major fall.
-Falls leading to major injury are often caused by lower quality nursing care.
-Better nursing protocols can limit the number of major falls sustained by residents in a nursing home.
+Falls resulting in severe injury are routinely the result of poor nursing care.
+Additional nurse staffing can reduce the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

 In St. Joseph Health Burleson, 3.48% of Patients had UTIs